 How a Typical Day Works

-I wake up, check what shipped overnight.
-Deet has a memory of everything that happened — what PRs were opened, what was merged, what's blocked.
-I set priorities for the day.
+I open Discord, see what shipped yesterday, what's in flight, what's waiting on a decision.
+Deet has memory of everything that happened — what PRs were opened, what was merged, what's blocked.

-Meanwhile, Ohm might be configuring a new sensor setup.
+Meanwhile, Luna might be hardening infrastructure.
 Wane is working on a soundtrack.
-Kat is watching CI runs.
-Luna is validating a build on a different branch.
+Nib is drafting a blog post.
 Deet is keeping track of all of it and flagging anything that needs my attention.

 I make decisions.
 They execute.
 The bottleneck is my judgment, not my typing speed.